open/close all folders

 - Several helmets in Blacklight Retribution put a nasty-looking face on the helmet, such as the Bonebreaker, which is a scowling skull.

-- Samurai helmets tended to have scary faceplates, and were in fact the inspiration for Darth Vader.
+- Samurai helmets tended to have scary faceplates.

-- In an aversion, certain Roman soldiers wore metal face masks, but they always had impassive expressions to represent the gods.
+- In an aversion (or perhaps a Tranquil Fury-invoking variation), certain Roman soldiers wore metal face masks, but they always had impassive expressions to represent the gods.

 - Soviet gas masks often were colored white and had small eye windows, making them look eerily like skulls.
-Since they conceal nearly all of the face, this adds to the Uncanny Valley effect, making designs like the PBF, and the PMG, look rather imposing, but the PMK◊ comes closest to the trope, but the GP-5◊ is definitely the scariest.
-Because of three key facts, which are that it is much easier and economical to make gas masks with small windows, that modern combat seldom takes place at close range, and form follows function, it is highly unlikely that the masks were designed intentionally to be intimidating.
+Since they conceal nearly all of the face, this adds to the Uncanny Valley effect, making designs like the PBF◊, and the PMG◊, look rather imposing, but the PMK◊ comes closest to the trope, but the GP-5◊ is definitely the scariest.